-Parag has been an adviser to the US National Intelligence Council’s Global Trends 2030 program.
-From 2006-2015 he was a senior research fellow at the New America Foundation.
+Parag Khanna has been an adviser to the US National Intelligence Council’s Global Trends 2030 program.
+From 2013-2018 he was a Senior Research Fellow in the Centre on Asia and Globalisation at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+From 2006-2015 he was a Senior Research Fellow at the New America Foundation.
 During 2007 he served in Iraq and Afghanistan as a senior geopolitical adviser to United States Special Operations Forces.
 From 2002-5, he was the Global Governance Fellow at the Brookings Institution; from 2000-2002 he worked at the World Economic Forum in Geneva; and from 1999-2000, he was a Research Associate at the Council on Foreign Relations in New York.

-He also appears frequently in media around the world such as CNN, BBC, CNBC, Al Jazeera and other broadcasters.
+Parag Khanna also appears frequently in media around the world such as CNN, BBC, CNBC, Al Jazeera and other broadcasters.
 In 2010 he became the first video-blogger for ForeignPolicy.com and from 2010-12 co-authored the Hybrid Reality blog on BigThink.
 From 2008-9, Parag was the host of “InnerView” on MTV.
-He spoke at TED in 2016, TED Global 2009 and was a guest host of TED Global 2012.
-His TED talks have been viewed more than two million times.
+He spoke at TED in 2016, TED Global 2009, was a guest host of TED Global 2012, and lead speaker at TEDxGateway in 2018.
+His TED talks have been viewed several million times.

-Parag Khanna lectures frequently at international conferences and gives tailored briefings to government leaders and corporate executives on global trends and scenarios, systemic risks and technological disruptions, and market entry strategies and economic master planning.
+Parag lectures frequently at international conferences and gives tailored briefings to government leaders and corporate executives on global trends and scenarios, systemic risks and technological disruptions, and market entry strategies and economic master planning.
 He has provided expertise to many governments including the US, Canada, Brazil, Argentina, UK, Germany, Switzerland, the Netherlands, Norway, Finland, Italy, Estonia, Russia, Azerbaijan, Kazakhstan, the United Arab Emirates, Saudi Arabia, Oman, Qatar, Japan, China, India, Australia, South Korea, Pakistan, Indonesia, the Philippines, Mongolia, Bhutan, and numerous others.
 In 2016 he served on the Singapore government’s Committee on the Future Economy.
-He is currently a senior advisor to Globality and serves on the advisory boards of GeoQuant, Graticule Asset Management Asia (GAMA) and East India Capital Management (EICM), and previously on the Innovation Advisory Board of DBS Bank.
+He is currently a senior advisor to Globality and serves on the advisory boards of GeoQuant, Graticule Asset Management Asia (GAMA), Henley & Partners, and Datarama, and previously on the Innovation Advisory Board of DBS Bank.

 Born in India, Parag grew up in the United Arab Emirates, New York, and Germany.
 He is an accomplished adventurer who has traveled to more than 100 countries on all continents.
 Some of his lengthy journeys include driving from the Baltic Sea through the Balkans and across Turkey and the Caucasus to the Caspian Sea, across the rugged terrain of Tibet and Xinjiang provinces in western China, and ten thousand kilometers from London to Ulaanbaatar in the Mongolia Charity Rally.
 He has climbed numerous 20,000-foot plus peaks, and trekked in the Alps, Himalayas, and Tien Shan mountain ranges.
 Parag is also a competitive tennis player.